 About Roman Temple of Evora

-Whatever the original use of this now-picturesque ruin, the Roman Temple of Evora is one of the most important sites in this UNESCO-listed city centre.
-It is comprised of several Corinthian columns rising out of a large base.
+Today, the Roman Temple of Evora is one of the most important sites in this UNESCO-listed city centre and is comprised of ornate Corinthian columns rising out of a large stone base.